visprex/visprex/README.md

 #### Scatterplot
 You can choose two variables to visualise on a 2D scatterplot.
-The variable you choose first will show up on the X-axis and the second variable will be on the Y-axis.
+The first variable you choose will appear on the X-axis, and the second will appear on the Y-axis.

 Hovering over individual points will show you the details of that instance.